-Since the end of May, infections compatible with the Delta variant have been the most common in England and in recent weeks all four UK countries.
-Due to this high proportion of a single variant, it has been decided to not include charts in this bulletin or update the reference tables to show the breakdown by variant.
+In recent weeks, infections compatible with the Delta variant have been the most common across all four UK countries.
+Due to this high proportion of a single variant, a breakdown of infections by variant has not been included.
 The main variant analysis was last published on the 23 July 2021, where more details can be found.
 Infections by variant will continue to be monitored and the charts and analysis will be introduced when considered helpful.